tdiprima/JavaAI-Ollama/README.md

-## Java interface to Ollama
+# Java Chatbot

+### Accessing the Ollama Java Interface

+To access the Ollama Java interface, follow these steps:

-Using Apache Tomcat with NetBeans
+#### Using Apache Tomcat with NetBeans

-Run the project, and then hit:
+1. Run your project using Apache Tomcat within NetBeans.
+2. Once the project is running, access the Ollama Java interface by visiting:

 http://localhost:8080/ollama-java/ollama